 The Collaborative held a prioritization meeting with community organizations and community members to rank the needs based on the data.
 The criteria used for prioritization during the meeting was also the same used by the CHNAC.
-See Prioritization Process for more.

 Each need was ranked individually using the following criteria on a scale of 1 to 3: